 Visas and Flights

-We have had many clients from India traveling with us to Antarctica and we fully understand that there is a lot of paperwork associated with booking a trip of this nature as you are required to have a visa to enter Argentina.
+We have had many clients from India traveling with us to Antarctica and fully understand that there is a lot of paperwork associated with booking a trip of this nature as you are required to have a visa to enter Argentina.
 You may be assured you are in the expert hands of our team who have dealt with this many times providing an efficient and effective service for our clients.
 Moreover, we have an office in Patagonia, Argentina making it very easy for us to help you with international flights from India to Argentina in addition to all the paperwork for your visa!

 Travel to Antarctica from India polar holiday antarctica travel antarctica tour antarctica tour antarctica tour antarctica holiday antarctica travel antarctica cruise polar travel

-Antarctica is a relatively expensive to visit niche destination, voyages are educational and focus the wilderness and aesthetic experience.
+Antarctica is a relatively expensive to visit niche destination, voyages focus the wilderness and aesthetic experience.
 A coast-line rich in wildlife backed by snow covered mountains and glaciers with an extreme climate make this a truly magical place to visit unlike any other on the planet.
 Its remoteness and experiences make it the ultimate destination for many adventurous travellers.

 The World's Cleanest Air